 The project aims to use evidence-based approaches to strengthen first-line practitioners’ and policymakers’ knowledge, capabilities and skills for designing, planning, implementing and evaluating Preventing Violent Extremism (PVE), Countering Violent Extremism (CVE) and de-radicalisation initiatives, such as policies and strategies, long-term programmes, short-term actions and ad-hoc interventions, in an effective and proven manner.
 EUCPN supports INDEED as an associated partner of the Practitioner Network.

 “2PS - Prevent & Protect Through Support”To reduce the numbers of abused children and those at risk of exploitation, we need to address various challenges.
-Several of those relate to minor-attracted people (MAPs) and their needs for support, guidance and treatment to prevent them from abusing or re-abusing.
+Several of those relate to people with a sexual interest in children and their needs for support, guidance and treatment to prevent them from abusing or re-abusing.
 2PS brings together leading experts and researchers from across Europe (and the world) to work decisively to assess current good practices and explore opportunities for synergy and leverage existing actions that can help balance the unequal and disproportionate engagements across the EU.
 As well as excelling and improving upon known initiatives, the team intends to drive understanding and awareness of prevention activities across the EU - reducing the gaps between member states and boosting the overall effectiveness of prevention exercises.
 This includes active collaboration with current initiatives and actions that are working towards a shared vision.
 The EUCPN supports the project's objectives, an cooperates on the following topics: looking into the possibilities of offender prevention, disseminating the results of this project to EMPACT Child Sexual Exploitation (CSE) and avoiding duplication by overseeing what is done in the field of prevention of CSE.

 ISF SwordThe ISF Sword project aims at fighting against organised property crime in the European Union.
 Its goal is to arrest 100 criminal groups, seize 5 million euro.
 In order to tackle the highest level of criminal networks, the project has an important operational dimension reflected by the special focus on tools such as operational ad-hoc meetings and use of advanced SPecial Law Enforcement Tactics (SPLET).
 To be as effective as possible the ISF Sword Project gathers 33 partners, such as the EUCPN.